 It seems like living a healthy life is so complicated.
 You need to improve your lifestyle, live an active schedule, lose weight with the one meal a day diet – all of these make healthy living such a stressful thing to do.
 You are expected to eat your proteins, drink water, take supplements, and be active.
-It might seem a lot and taking a break is such a good thing for you to do right now.
+It might just seem like taking a break is the best thing to do at this point.
 But how can you do it without compromising the momentum that you have as you pursue a healthy lifestyle?

 Here are a few things you can do to be able to get some rest and why they are important